pedro-zawadniak-adi/zephelin/docs/source/ctf_to_tef.md

 (memory-symbols-event)=
 #### `MEMORY::SYMBOLS`

-The {{TEF_Metadata}} event containing mapping of memory region addresses to their symbols extracted from `zephyr.elf`.
+The {{TEF_Metadata}} event contains the mapping of memory region addresses to their symbols extracted from `zephyr.elf`.
-It is used to present human-readable description of the regions, e.g. making it easier to trace back to source code.
+It is used to present human-readable description of the regions, e.g. making it easier to trace back to the source code.
-The example event:
+Example event:

-:::{admonition} Example event
+:::{example} `MEMORY::SYMBOLS` metadata example
 :collapsible:
 ```json
 {